jnelsonholding/reading-notes/design-web-pages-with-css.md

 - opacity values are between 0.0 and 1.0
 - **experiment with this to figure out which end is opaque and which is transparent**

-Also a newer property is hsl.
-It allows you
+Also a newer property is *hsl*.
+It allows you to specify the hue, saturation, and lightness of an element with ease.

+- hue is represented by numbers between 0 and 360.
+- saturation is a percentage.
+- lightness is a percentage where 0% is white and 100% is black.
+- eg. {color: red; hsl(0, 10%, 50%)}

+*hsla* is the same as hsl except it includes a 4th value: Alpha.
+Alpha is a number between 0.0 and 1.0 representing transparency.